run-ai/docs/docs/admin/integration/spark.md

-# Running SPARK jobs with Run:AI
+# Running Spark jobs with Run:AI

 Spark has two modes for running jobs on kubernetes: